Fish Tank (film)

 Fish Tank is a 2009 British drama film written and directed by Andrea Arnold.
 The film is about Mia, a volatile and socially isolated 15-year-old, and her relationship with her mother's new boyfriend.
-Fish Tank was well-received and won the Jury Prize at the 2009 Cannes Film Festival.
+Fish Tank was critically acclaimed and won the Jury Prize at the 2009 Cannes Film Festival.
 It also won the 2010 BAFTA for Best British Film.
-It was included in the BBC's The 21st Century's 100 greatest films (compiled in 2016), ranking at no. 65 on the list.
+It was ranked 65th on the BBC's 100 Greatest Films of the 21st Century list.
+It was also ranked 91st on The New York Times' list of the 100 Best Movies of the 21st Century.

 The film was funded by BBC Films and the UK Film Council.
-It was theatrically released on 11 September 2009 by Curzon Artificial Eye.
+It was theatrically released on 11 September 2009 by Curzon Film.

 Plot

 Mia Williams, a volatile and socially isolated 15-year-old, lives on an East London council estate with her single mother, Joanne, and younger sister, Tyler.
 Mia has just fallen out with her best friend, Keely.
 She doesn't get along with her precocious sister, nor with her verbally abusive mother.
 Mia provokes Keely's other friends with physical aggression.
 Mia regularly practices hip-hop dance alone in a deserted flat in her family's building, drinking alcoholic cider beforehand.

 Later, Mia comes across a tethered horse in a Traveller encampment.
 She tries to free it, only to be caught and chased by two young men, the horse's owners.
 Billy, the younger of the two, is less hostile to Mia.

 Mia's mother Joanne's new boyfriend, Connor, is charming and handsome.
 He notices Mia's dance moves, and invites Mia and Tyler to come with him and Joanne on a day-trip to the countryside.
 He introduces them to his favourite song, Bobby Womack's version of "California Dreamin', and shows Mia how to catch a fish using her bare hands.
 Although Mia is abrupt with Connor, she seeks his attention.

 A social worker visits Joanne regarding Mia, offering a referral to a boarding unit for disengaged teens.
 Mia flees.
 At an internet café, Mia takes a poster stuck up in the window by a club that is clearly advertising for erotic dancers.
 Friends of Keely enter the internet cafe and argue with and attack Mia.
 Later, Mia visits Connor at work where he is a security guard.
 Connor encourages her to apply for the dancing audition, lending her a video camera to record an audition on.
 Their interactions become increasingly flirtatious.

 Connor later administers a flirtatious spanking to Mia when she returns, and Mia becomes jealous and angry when she overhears Connor and her mother having sex.
 After that, Mia assists Billy in stealing a car engine part from a junkyard, appearing to flirt.